Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

-This tutorial provides guidelines and procedures to enable users to use the Nexto Xpress I/O expansion modules via the CANopen communication protocol, a feature widely used in automation applications.
+This tutorial provides guidelines and procedures to enable the user to use the Nexto Xpress I/O expansion modules through the CANopen communication protocol, a feature widely used in automation applications.

 Components